strmlineapp-ux/agileflow/src/docs/user-manual.md

 - **Workstations**: Manage a list of bookable workstations or machines for the team.
 - **Event Templates**: Create reusable templates for common events.
 You can edit a template's name by clicking on it directly.
 Click the edit icon on the template card to manage its requested roles.
 - **Location Check Managers**: Assign users who are allowed to manage the daily check assignments for this team's locations.
-- **Timeline**: Create custom, multi-row timeline views that mirror the look and feel of the main Production Schedule.
-Each timeline has its own name, icon, color, and description, which are all editable directly on the card.

 ### 8.4 View As Another User (Admin Only)
 Administrators can view the application from another user's perspective.